RadeonOpenCompute/ROCm_Documentation/ROCm_API_References/HCC-API.rst

 Differences between HC API and C++ AMP
 **************************************
-Despite HC and C++ AMP share a lot of similarities in terms of programming constructs (e.g. parallel_for_each, array, array_view, etc.), there are several significant differences between the two APIs.
+Despite HC and C++ AMP sharing many similar program constructs (e.g. parallel_for_each, array, array_view, etc.), there are several significant differences between the two APIs.

 Support for explicit asynchronous parallel_for_each
 *****************************************************